setastart/Rico/README.md

 Trix was created by [Javan Makhmali](https://twitter.com/javan) and [Sam Stephenson](https://twitter.com/sstephenson), with development sponsored by [Basecamp](https://basecamp.com/).

-A big thanks to [Alberto Fernández-Capel](https://github.com/afcapel) for the translation from coffeescript back to javascript.
+Thanks to [Alberto Fernández-Capel](https://github.com/afcapel) for the translation from coffeescript to javascript.

 ### Copyright and licensing